idiitarwala/Event-Tracker/README.md

 # Event-Tracker Project

-**Project Contributors: Angela Xiang, Freeman Cheng, Christopher Jung, Ifaz, Austin Blackman, Tony He, Idris Tarwala, Hasti Toossi.**
+**Project Contributors: Idris Tarwala, Angela Xiang, Freeman Cheng, Christopher Jung, Ifaz, Austin Blackman, Tony He, Hasti Toossi.**

 ## Running Instructions

-Pull from [https://markus.teach.cs.toronto.edu/git/csc207-2021-05/group_0014](https://markus.teach.cs.toronto.edu/csc207-2021-05/assignments/1#) and open the project in Intellij.
+Pull from Github and open the project in Intellij.
 To run program first install the GSON library: in Intellij go to Project structure and install GSON library from Maven (com.google.code.gson:gson:2.8.5) as well as the apache library (org.apache.commons:commons-text:1.9) also from maven.

+Note: This can also be done using any other Java compatible IDE.

 To run the program, go to PhaseTwoMain.java and run.